 Looking to plant the common Hass variety of avocado in your yard?
 Looking for the less common Reed?
 Searching for where to buy a rarely grown avocado variety like Nabal, GEM, or Jan Boyce?

 Let me try to connect you with the grower or seller of the avocado variety of your choice.

 Where to buy common avocado varieties

 Most retail nurseries throughout California don’t grow the avocado trees that they sell.
-Rather, they get their avocado trees from two wholesale growers, La Verne Nursery in Ventura County and Durling Nursery in San Diego County.
+Rather, they get their avocado trees from wholesale growers, especially La Verne Nursery in Ventura County and Durling Nursery in San Diego County.
 Between these two, about a dozen avocado varieties are made available to hundreds of retail outlets: Bacon, Fuerte, Hass, Holiday, Jim Bacon, Lamb Hass, Little Cado (also known as Wertz, Wurtz, Hybrid Dwarf), Mexicola, Mexicola Grande, Stuart (also known as Stewart), Pinkerton, Reed, and Zutano.

 So if you want to buy one of these varieties you have many choices in retail outlets.
-Here a few of the larger outlets that sell Durling and La Verne avocado trees and have multiple locations.
+Here a few of the larger outlets that sell Durling or La Verne avocado trees and have multiple locations.
 Maybe you already know one of these near you.
 (Click on the name to find the nearest store.)